MrYamiTsu/Giga-Balatro_Mod/README.md

 <hr>
 <h2>Cross-Mod</h2>
 <p>There’s a lot of crossover with <a href="https://github.com/Joglacraft/Fools-Gambit">Fool's Gambit</a>, so I really recommend checking it out.
 And the mod itself is absolutely worth playing, it’s genuinely great on its own.</p>
-<p>Additionally, there are some extra assets if you have other mods.
+<p>Additionally, there are some extra content if you have other mods.
 Mainly Food cards.</p>
 <ul>
     <li><a href="https://github.com/larswijn/CardSleeves">CardSleeves</a></li>
     <li><a href="https://github.com/Icecanno/Partner-API/">Partner-API</a></li>